Justine Schofield: Early life

 Schofield was born on 29 October 1985 in Sydney to an Australian father and a French mother.
 She has an elder brother.
 When her mother came to Australia, she opened a restaurant in Bowral.

 Schofield attended Santa Sabina College where she gained her Higher School Certificate in 2003.
 She studied for a diploma in hotel management and went on to work in sales.

 Television

 In 2009, Schofield was selected for the first series of MasterChef Australia.
 She was eliminated in fourth place.

-Schofield was subsequently offered her own program, Everyday Gourmet with Justine Schofield, on Network Ten.
-She has recorded more than 700 episodes over eight series.
+Schofield was subsequently offered her own program, Everyday Gourmet with Justine Schofield, which first aired on Network Ten in 2011.
+As of 2026, she has recorded more than 1000 episodes of the show over sixteen series.
 The program also has spinoff series, including Tropical Gourmet Queensland, Tropical Gourmet: New Caledonia and Justine's Flavours of Fuji.

 In 2019, Schofield competed in the fifth season of I'm a Celebrity...Get Me Out of Here!, set in Kruger National Park, South Africa.
 She was eliminated eighth on 7 February 2019.